 How do we tackle this iceberg size problem, 1 chip at a time, until it eventually it cracks.

 I got certified to teach childbirth education classes.
 I got professionally trained as a birth doula.
 All while raising 2 young children of my own under 3 years old!
 I observed many other births which taught me how incredibly beautiful but different birth is for every single mama and every single pregnancy.
 I watched powerful women in their most vulnerable moments being manipulated.
 I educated myself on all sides of the issue, I tried to get to the core of what was the problem so I can hopefully understand what the solution might be and how can I help contribute to that solution.
 I wanted to also utilize my natural abilities and personal strengths.
 I didn’t want to not pretend to be someone I’m not or fit into a box of what someone who does this should be.
 I wanted to help support and further the cause of improving maternity care for all mamas.

 Birth in America is a business.
 In the US, the only way businesses change is when either the consumer demands something different or laws are changed.
-The consumers of maternity care in America are the mothers and birthing people.
-My thoughts are, if you adequately inform and support the mothers, they themselves (the consumers of maternity care) can demand better, when enough consumers demand better, when the voice is loud enough, the business of birth will have to bend to meet those demands.
+The consumers of maternity care in America are the mothers, birthing people, fathers, & families.
+My thoughts are, if you adequately inform and support expectant parents, they themselves (the consumers of maternity care) can demand better, when enough consumers demand better, when the voice is loud enough, the business of birth will have to bend to meet those demands.

 Through my quest for gaining more clarity surrounding what’s causing this maternity care crisis, I’ve made a list of some of the main issues:

 That’s a lot.